-They’re not bad, per se, but if they get it in their heads to do something, it’s extremely hard to talk them out of it.
-As a result, it’s important to train and socialize them early and often.
+They’re not bad, per se, but if they get it in their heads to do something, it’s tough to talk them out of it.
+As a result, it’s essential to train and socialize them early and often.

 Both breeds respond very well to positive reinforcement, and English Bulldogs will do anything for treats (just use them sparingly, because of that whole obesity thing).

 They tend to be friendly and outgoing dogs, and they generally get along well with both humans and other pets.